13 Steps High School Students Can Follow to Prepare for Careers in STEM

 Economics (see the second note below)

 NOTE: The above list is not all-inclusive.
-Students should check their high school course catalog for a list of math and science courses offered.
-Students also should consult their school counselor or college career and readiness counselor with any questions.
+Students should check their high school course catalog for math and science courses offered.
+Students should also consult their school counselor or college career and readiness counselor with questions.

 The STEM case for economics is also based on the statistics, algebra, and calculus required at the undergraduate level and the additional advanced math needed at the graduate level.
 Also, some engineering curricula require a course in engineering economics.
-Engineering economics is the application of economic principles and calculations to the evaluation of engineering designs and projects.
+Engineering economics is the application of economic principles and calculations to evaluate engineering designs and projects.

 2. Take Career and Technology Education Courses